 If you google ‘novel character development’ you will be inundated with tips— 207,000,000 to be exact.
 There are templates, questionnaires, worksheets and charts—holy smokes—it’s OVERWHELMING.
 Bear in mind what works for one writer, may not work for another.
 There is no right or wrong process you need to find what works best for you.

-Personally, I like to keep it simple and I’ve found that a character development table works best.
-I use one column for each character and for each character I brainstorm following elements.
+Personally, I like to keep it simple and I’ve found that a character development chart works best.
+For each character, I brainstorm following elements.

 If your brainstorming has come to a screeching halt, here is a link to tool that I think is great.
 WD Character Development Cheat Sheet